Genivia/Husky/README.md

     hypotenuse(x, y) := sqrt(x^2 + y^2).

-Definitions of functions can span more than one `LHS := RHS` pair in which the definitions should be separated with a semicolon (`;`), for example when pattern arguments are used for function specialization:
+Definitions of functions can span more than one `LHS := RHS` pair in which the definitions should be separated with a semicolon (`;`).
+This allows you to define pattern arguments for function specialization:

     fact(0) := 1;
     fact(n) := n * fact(n - 1).